Emerging & Specific Regulation

 Implementing Procedural Changes

-Accommodating changes in procedural rules for GDPR enforcement in the EU, especially for cross-border cases.
+Adjusting to new procedural rules for the enforcement of GDPR in the EU, especially in the context of cross-border cases.

 5